sobolevn/git-secret/man/man1/git-secret-hide.1.md

 `git-secret-hide`  - writes an encrypted version (typically called `filename.txt.secret`) of each file added by `git-secret-add` command.

-Then anyone enabled via `git secret tell` can can decrypt these files.
-Under the hood, `git-secret` uses the keyring of public keys in `.gitsecret/keys` and the user's secret keys (typically from their home directory) to decrypt the files.
+Then anyone enabled via `git secret tell` can decrypt these files.

+Under the hood, `git-secret` uses the keyring of public keys in `.gitsecret/keys` to _encrypt_ files.
+Later a permitted user can use their secret key (typically from their home directory) to _decrypt_ files.

 It is recommended to encrypt (or re-encrypt) all the files in a `git-secret` repo each time `git secret hide` is run.